 Our team takes you on a tour through the LASIK facility where you meet each member of our team and learn what happens during your complimentary LASIK consultation.
-Join the Thomas Eye Group family today by scheduling your free consult today!
+Join the Thomas Eye Group family today by scheduling your free consultation today!

 There are three main parts to the human eye: